healthyregions/NJ-opioidenv/data_final/metadata/metadata_walkscore.md

 filtered only to include columns relevant to walkscore and education variables

 ## KEY VARIABLE NAMES AND DEFINITIONS:
-GEOID - unique identifier of block groups
+GEOID - unique identifier of block groups <br>
-CBSA - city code
+CBSA - city code <br>
-CBSA_NAME - name of city
+CBSA_NAME - name of city <br>
-SSWS2USE - "Street-smart walkscore: .25 street-based access to amenities, weighted by intersection density etc." see notes for more details. *Note that this is for 2012*
+SSWS2USE - "Street-smart walkscore: .25 street-based access to amenities, weighted by intersection density etc." see notes for more details. *Note that this is for 2012* <br>
-ED1_NO - Total number of parcels categorized as ED1 (Elementary, Junior-High, and High School) ED1_PERC -% area of parcels classified as ED1 (Elementary, Junior-High, and High Schools) ED2_NO - Total number of parcels classified as ED2 (University or college, other types of education/institution) ED2_PERC - % area of parcels classified as ED2 (University or college, other types of education/institution)
+ED1_NO - Total number of parcels categorized as ED1 (Elementary, Junior-High, and High School)<br>
+ED1_PERC -% area of parcels classified as ED1 (Elementary, Junior-High, and High Schools) <br>
+ED2_NO - Total number of parcels classified as ED2 (University or college, other types of education/institution)<br>
+ED2_PERC - % area of parcels classified as ED2 (University or college, other types of education/institution)<br>

 ## LINK TO DESCRIPTIVE STATISTICS:
 /data_in_progress/walkscore_education_bg_2013.geojson